 If non-DMG STA A in an infrastructure BSS receives a Class 3 frame from STA B that is authenticated but not associated with STA A (i.e., the state for STA B is State 2), STA A shall discard the frame.
 If the frame has an individual address in the Address 1 field, the MLME of STA A shall send a Disassociation frame to STA B.

+If an AP affiliated with an AP MLD receives a Class 3 frame from a non-AP STA affiliated with a non-AP MLD that is authenticated but not associated with the AP MLD (i.e., the state for the non-AP MLD is State 2), the frame shall be discarded.
+If the frame has an individual address in the Address 1 field, the AP affiliated with the AP MLD shall send a Disassociation frame to the non-AP STA affiliated with the non-AP MLD.If an non-AP STA affiliated with a non-AP MLD receives a Class 3 frame from an AP affiliated with an AP MLD that is authenticated but not associated with the non-AP MLD (i.e., the state for the AP MLD is State 2), the frame shall be discarded.
+If the frame has an individual address in the Address 1 field, the non-AP STA affiliated with the non-AP MLD shall send a Disassociation frame to the AP affiliated with the AP MLD.

 If DMG STA A in an infrastructure BSS receives a Class 3 frame from STA B that is not associated with STA A (i.e., the state for STA B is State 2), STA A shall discard the frame.
 If the frame has an individual address in the Address 1 field, the MLME of STA A shall send a Disassociation frame to STA B.

 If an MM-SME coordinated STA receives an Association Response frame with a result code equal to SUCCESS and with the (M101)Single AID field within MMS element equal to 1, then